 That all sounds good, doesn’t it?
 And yet many of us still sleep far too little.
 It’s even fashionable to get by on little sleep, at least in certain performance-oriented groups.

-A large segment of the populate is permanently sleep-deprived, many doctors even speak of an “epidemic of sleep deprivation”.
+A large segment of the population is permanently sleep-deprived, many doctors even speak of an “epidemic of sleep deprivation”.

 And there are solid figures, nowadays, we sleep one or two hours less than we did 60 years ago.
 But of course, we don’t need less sleep than we did then.